Vampire Detective Midnight #3

 What looked like machine part prototypes.

-There were at least a half-dozen of these, but none matched the image he’d been provided by the client.
+The safe held over a dozen of those, but none matched the image he’d been provided by the client.
 He held each one up to the light to be sure, only eliminating them after he’d snapped an image with his headset and run the object-rec program to assess them formally.

 None met the specs for what he’d been tasked to find.